-To be useful a reliability and maintenance management strategy cannot only remain on a “Happy Island” with a group of people who developed it.
+A reliability and maintenance management strategy cannot only remain on a “Happy Island” with the group of people who developed it.

 The whole purpose of the strategy is to drive the organization to continuously improve its performance.

-To develop the strategy takes about 5 % of the time.
-To educate, inform and train people who are going to start execute the strategy takes 10 -15% of the effort and to actually implement and execute the strategy takes about 85% of the effort.
+It takes about 5 % of the time to create it.
+To educate, inform, and train people who are going to execute it takes 10% of the effort, and to actually implement and execute takes about 85% of the effort.

-A strategy has to be very clear and not only describe goals.
-It has to provide a road map that shows a manufacturing organization how to reach these goals.
+It must be very clear and not only describe goals.
+It has to provide a road map that shows how to reach these goals.

 The effect of the implementation of the strategy must also be measurable to be powerful enough to drive improvements.

-This can be done if the strategy is combined with an audit tool to repeatedly measure progress or the lack thereof.
+Combine with audits to measure progress or the lack thereof.

-When these audits are done on an annual basis it will typically take about three years before an organization believes that the intent of the strategy is real and not just another short-term initiative.
+When audits are done on an annual basis it will take about three years before the organization believes that the intent of the strategy is real and not just another short-term initiative.

-The implementation of the strategy is not a program, it is a process with a starting point towards continuous improvement.
+The implementation is not a program, it is a process with a starting point towards continuous improvement.

-Many organizations are spending much time to develop and document a reliability and maintenance strategy and not much time to implement and execute this strategy.
+Many organizations spend a lot time to develop and document a reliability and maintenance strategy and not much time to implement and execute it.

-Many will even change the strategy when a new key manager arrives.
-This is not uncommon.
+It’s not uncommon for the strategy to change when a new key manager arrives.
+This derails progress.

 Best organizations execute a well defined, documented and continuously communicated strategy.
-It is long term and coupled with execution of tactic implementation plans.
+It is long term and coupled with execution of the plan.